catseye/SixtyPical/README.md

 the joystick (i.e. bring it up to par with the original demo game that was written for SixtyPical)

-### Allow branches to diverge in what they touch

-For example, if the routine inputs and outputs `foo`, and one branch of an `if` sets `foo` and the other does not touch it, that should be OK.

 ### `vector table` type

 ### `low` and `high` address operators